Claudia

 SYSTEM_PROMPT=You are a concise, friendly voice assistant.
 Answer in plain spoken English — no markdown, no bullet lists, no headings.
 Keep responses to 1–3 sentences unless the user explicitly asks for more.

 The wake-word listener does not run on the Pi — it's handled in hardware by the WonderEcho (see section 08.3 below).
 The Pi only polls the WonderEcho's wake-event register over I²C, so no WAKE_WORD_* env keys are needed.
+When a wake event fires, the chatbot records your question from the USB mic (the default ALSA capture device you set in Part 5.5) — the WonderEcho's own mic is only used by its on-chip wake-word detector and is never seen by the Pi.

 Env-key naming: upstream uses